Richardvbr/3d-portfolio-vue/README.md

 Portfolio website to showcase 3D models.
 Vue.js single-page application to provide a performant and modern experience.
 New portfolio items are added to the grid automatically using JSON and for loops.

 ### Tools
-Vue.js, Vue Router, HTML5, SCSS
+Vue.js, Vue Router, HTML5, SCSS, AdobeXD